lindleyw/autonav/readme.txt

 WordPress administration panel and save your settings.
 This will add the required default values which permit the parameter parser to work.

+= 1.5.6 =

+Lists will use the class given in the class= argument directly, without appending "-list" and the enclosed items will omit the class entirely.
+You may need to modify your stylesheet along these lines:

+    From: .myclass-list { ... }  .myclass-item { ... }
+    To:   .myclass ul { ... }    .myclass ul li { ... }

 = 1.5.0 =

 If you have used the Media Tags plugin, you must set the taxonomies on